Durza75/School_District_Analysis/README.md

     ![](Resources/scores_by_school_type.png)

-Thomas High School is a charter school with 1635 students and a per student budget of $638.
+Thomas High School is a charter school with 1,635 students and a per student budget of $638.
 It is a medium-sized chartered school in the $630 - $644 spending range.
-Due to the academic dishonesty displayed by its ninth graders, it brings down passing reading and math scores for the those three categories of schools.
+Due to the academic dishonesty displayed by its ninth graders, it slightly brings down passing reading and math scores for the those three categories of schools.

 ## Summary